maybebyte/anthesis/freebsd-entertainment-center.md

 Overall, I'm quite happy with the way the entertainment center turned out.
 It's involved in the beginning (in great part due to my specific desires/vision), but maintaining it isn't so bad.
-I definitely feel more comfortable maintaining a *BSD system over a Linux system in the long term (particularly OpenBSD, but FreeBSD as well), so this setup works out well for me.

-Eventually, I'd like to add in the ability to emulate and play games.
-For now, Kodi is enough to quell my boredom.

 ## Additional resources